Your Kickoff Meeting Is Being Scheduled!

-For chapter books, the interior design is generally straightforward, but that doesn’t mean every designer is qualified to do it.
+For books without images, the interior design is generally straightforward, but that doesn’t mean every designer is qualified to do it.
 Booksellers and savvy readers are accustomed to seeing book content displayed a certain way.
 Deviations from publishing industry standards—including margins, type font and size, line spacing and paragraph alignment—reveal whether a book was designed by a publishing expert or not and can make audiences question author and publisher credibility.
 Great book design has the power to influence booksellers’ decisions about which titles they will stock, as well as readers’ decisions about what to share in reviews.

 Publish Her’s creative team includes designers and illustrators who are masters at making beautiful books, workbooks and magazines that bring your vision to life.
 The goal of this book design questionnaire is to help the team develop a book design that feels good to you and meets or exceeds publishing industry standards.